 Helena will be used principally for private courses but you may be lucky enough to sail on her on a group course.

 The Cruiser 45 is comparable to most other mass-production cruising boats as far as its cockpit, deck and interior layouts are concerned.
 Its sailing performance, however, at least in moderate to strong wind, is exceptional.
 The boat represents a great value for cruisers looking for both charter-boat comfort and performance-boat speed.

 Bazinga is the newest yacht in our fleet.
 She is a 2014 Bavaria 41 with three cabins, including an en-suite forward cabin.
 Bazinga can be your yacht for a private course and is ideal for a couple or small family who want to sail on a nice new boat.

-Challenger joined our fleet in 2015 and proved very popular.
-She is a 2006 Bavaria 42 Cruiser that was in private ownership until 2015.
+Challenger, our 2006 Bavaria 42 Cruiser was in private ownership until 2015.
 She has three cabins, including an en-suite forward cabin.

 Challenger is available for private courses and charter, with or without a skipper.
 She’s an ideal boat to take on a combined RYA course and bareboat charter holiday as she’s roomy enough to be comfortable but not to big to handle by yourself as a first-time charter.